camdowney/neutro/README.md

 ```

 ### Adding event listeners - q().on()
-Another straightforward function which simply accepts an event name and a callback.
+Another straightforward function which accepts an event name and a callback.
 In contrast to more sophisticated (transpiled) frameworks in which you can add event listeners directly inside markup, event listeners in Neutro must be attached after markup has been rendered.

 ```js
 ref.html`